ryleelyman/Site/_posts/2020-07-10-Two-Approaches-to-the-Cotangent-Space.md

 The sheaf is not so important for us;
 what we are interested in today are the *stalks.*
-The idea is that elements of the *stalk,* called *germs* capture the "infinitesimal behavior" of smooth functions at a point.
+The idea is that elements of the *stalk,* called *germs,* capture the "infinitesimal behavior" of smooth functions at a point.
 Here is the formal definition.
 Given a point $$p \in X$$,